 When you set the values at the team level, you may use site-specific environment variable values to override the team level settings.
 Review the environment variable overrides section to understand how to apply these settings to meet your team’s needs.

 Netlify provides all customers who are using public repositories the ability to keep sensitive variables private and away from untrusted deploys through the sensitive variable policy.
 This feature provides you with the ability to protect sensitive variables on sites that use public repositories.
 To provide the sensitive variable policy capabilities, Netlify attempts to detect sensitive values based on heuristics such as the key name and the shape of the value.

-Secrets Controller is designed to offer advanced security around explicitly flagged secrets and is only available on Enterprise plans.
+Secrets Controller is designed to offer advanced security around explicitly flagged secrets and is only available on Core Enterprise plans.

 When using Secrets Controller with a public repository, the sensitive variable policy applies to these environment variables: